sappChak/subnetcalc/README.md

 # Subnet Analyzer

 This Rust application calculates various subnet-related information, similar to the functionality provided by `ipcalc`.
-It can aggregate a list of subnets into a common network address and prefix length, and will include additional features for subnet calculations.
+It can aggregate a list of subnets into a common network address and prefix length, determine subnet information (e.g., broadcast address, wildcard mask), and calculate a new subnet mask based on the required number of subnets and hosts.

 ## Usage